FedericoFiorani/New-York-where-to-rent/README.md

 RStudio can then be used to execute analyses on the data.

+Not all of the code can be run with basic R, for this additional packages are required.
+The following packages need to be installed:
+- readr
+- dplyr
+- stringr
+- zoo
+- glmnet
+- shiny
+- shinyWidgets

 ## More resources
 (Point interested users to any related literature and/or documentation.)